magland/sortingview/README.md

 with read and write permissions.
 For example, this could be on a shared drive.
 * Have each user set the KACHERY_CLOUD_DIR environment variable to point to this directory on their system (see above)
-* Have the main user (the one who will own the client) initiatialize the client as usual via `kachery-cloud-init`
+* Have the main user (the one who will own the client) initialize the client as usual via `kachery-cloud-init`
-* Set `multiuser` to `true` in `$KACHERY_CLOUD_DIR/config.yaml`

-The last step is necessary so that all files are created with read/write access for all users.
+* Here's the tricky part.
+You must configure your system such that newly created files in the directory are readable and writeable by all the users with access.
+This is probably best accomplished using group permissions.